 Nurses are Flexible

-Although we have GPs who take care of general health concerns in its earliest stage, most of doctors are limited to their specialized area.
+Although we have GPs who take care of general health concerns in its earliest stage, most doctors are limited to their specialized area.
 As a nurse, we have the ability to work across various units or wards without the need of having a formal education again.
 In fact, our supervisors can simply assign us to different unit the next day if needed (this often transpire when there is a shortage of nurses in a unit or ward).

 A medical diagnosis focus on the illness while nursing diagnosis focus on the patient.
 Medical diagnosis is back-up with laboratory works and procedures in order to confirm the disease.
-Technically speaking, we how to make medical diagnosis since we also have knowledge on interpreting laboratory results.
+Technically speaking, we how to make medical diagnoses since we also have knowledge of interpreting laboratory results.
 In addition to this, we are also aware of confirmatory tests used that help rule out certain diseases from consideration.
-On the other hand, doctors do not know how to make nursing diagnosis.
+On the other hand, doctors do not know how to make nursing diagnoses.
 A nursing diagnosis is beyond medical procedures and laboratory results, for it is patient-oriented.
 In my perspective, I would consider nursing diagnosis to be more complicated, since we do not only focus on the disease per se, but also to other responses brought about by their disease/s.
 This means that aside from the physical aspect, we also need to deliberate on their emotional, mental, social, and spiritual needs.
-Each of this aspects has unique impact to the patient and should not be marginalized.
+Each of these aspects has a unique impact on the patient and should not be marginalized.